fastify/fastify/docs/Logging.md

 ## Log Redaction

-[Pino](https://getpino.io) supports low-overhead log redaction, to filter out some of properties.
-As an example, if logging all the HTTP headers is needed, we must redact and filter out the `Authorization` headers, as in the following example:
+[Pino](https://getpino.io) supports low-overhead log redaction, to obscure values of specific properties in recorded logs.
+As an example, we might want to log all the HTTP headers minus the `Authorization` header for security concerns:

 ```js
 const fastify = Fastify({